-BBA - University of Texas, 2004 Chartered Financial Analyst
+- Year of Birth: 1981 - BBA University of Texas, 2004

-Mr. McDonnell joined Invesco in 2003 and is currently serving as Portfolio Manager for the Invesco International Growth Equity team.
+• Mr. McDonnell joined Invesco in 2003 and is currently serving as Portfolio Manager for the Invesco International Growth Equity team.

 - The respective Chief Investment Officers, or equivalent roles, are responsible for the investment professionals' adherence to their mandates.
 The objective of their oversight role is to understand the investment philosophy and process; confirm consistency of investment decisions with investment philosophy and process; and understand performance in light of current market conditions.
 They are supported in this role by the Invesco Investment Risk group and/or local risk teams which provide oversight reports on the funds advised by Invesco on a quarterly basis.
 Investment professionals typically spend a minimal amount of time servicing clients.
-Clients typically interact with Sales professionals and Client Portfolio Managers.
-Additionally, presentations and other client materials are subject to oversight by the Invesco Compliance Communication department. - Mr. McDonnell is supervised by Richard Nield, Senior Portfolio Manager for the Invesco International Growth Equity team.
+Clients typically interact with Sales professionals and Other client materials are subject to oversight by the Invesco Compliance Communication department. - Mr. McDonnell is supervised by Richard Nield, Senior Portfolio Manager for the Invesco International Growth Equity team.
 Mr. Nield may be reached at (512) 424-3571 or via email at richard.nield@invesco.com.